 Rick Mast at Butch Mock Motorsports.
 After one year working with the team, Francis was hired by Robert Yates Racing to work on Dale Jarret's team.
 During the season, his team won four races, as well as the 1999 NASCAR Cup Series championship.
 He remained with the team until the end of the 2000 season.
 During the season, his team won four races, as well as the 1999 Cup Series championship.
 He remained with the team until the end of the 2000 season, when he was offered to become the team engineer at Evernham Motorsports for Bill Elliott.
 He became a crew chief for the first time in the 2003 season, he was promoted and became the crew chief and team director for Jeremy Mayfield.
 By the 2004 season, Francis helped the team to make the Chase for the Cup Championship in its first year and win a race.
 In 2005, he only sit atop the pit box on four occasions.
 During the following season, he became the crew chief for Kasey Kahne and got a win at Atlanta Motor Speedway in the spring.
 At the end of the season, his team was able to record six wins and finish eighth in the points.
 Francis and Kahne failed to win a race, as George Gillette became part owner in 2007.
 During 2008, Francis continued to work with Kahne, and won two races: the Sprint All-Star Race and Coca-Cola 600.
 Afterward, Richard Petty became partial owner of the team, renaming it to Richard Petty Motorsports.
 During the season, they again recorded two wins, and finished tenth in points.
 In 2010 Kahne decided to leave Richard Petty Motorsports to race for Red Bull Racing Team; Francis decided to follow Kahne where they visited victory lane once during their tenure at Red Bull Racing.
 For the 2012 season, Kahne moved to Hendrick Motorsports.
 Still with Francis, Kahne won two races and recorded a career best fourth place finish in the final points standings.
 As the 2013 season closed Kahne collected two more wins, and once again made the Chase.
 In 2014 the duo would once ago win once.
 After 2013 Francis assumed the new position of vehicle technical director at Hendrick Motorsports.
 It ended the streak of being the crew chief for Kasey Kahne since the final race of 2005 and worked with Kahne at three different organizations.
 As 2015 rolled around and Chase Elliott joined Rick Hendrick Motorsports; Francis became the new young drivers crew chief for the five races he ran.
 In 2016 Francis would crawl atop the pit box for the final time as of 2018 at Loudon NH.
 Chase Elliotts regular crew chief had been suspended for one race after a post-race infraction after the race at Chicagoland.
 Alan Gustafson had made every single start in the Cup Series as crew chief for Hendrick since the 2005 Daytona 500 (459 races ago).
 Sunday's race at Loudon was the first race he'd ever missed in his 13th season as crew chief.
 For his career Francis has led his drivers to 17 Cup wins; including the Coke 600 three times; 2006, 2008 and 2012.

-Haas who fielded a series of drivers that season.
+owner Gene Haas who fielded a series of drivers that season.
 John Andretti, Ward Burton, Jason Leffler and Jack Sprague all raced for Haas; and none of them posted a single Top 10 finish.
 He led Ward Burton in 2004 for 18 races and had two Top 10 finishes in the first 18 races, before being let go and replaced by Billy Ingle.
 Furr stepped down to crew chief in the Truck series in 2005 for owner Tom Eldrege and driver Todd Bodine; before moving after just nine races to work for owner Jeff Wyler and driver Jack Sprague.
 He posted two Top 5 finishes with each driver.
 In 2006 and 2007 he stayed with Wyler / Sprague and they won two events in 2006 and added another in 2007.
 He was on the sidelines in 2008; but in 2009 Jeremy Mayfield had started his own team and he hired Furr for five events where they did not show any decent results.
 2010 again saw him on the sidelines; but in 2011 he went to work for owner Dusty Whitney opening the season with JJ Yeley.
 The owner seemed to be more of a start-n-park as all of Yeleys finishes were 37th or worse.
 Scott Speed also started ten races and had a best finish of 33rd.
 Bill Elliott ran one race (Talladega) and finished on the lead lap; albeit in 23rd spot.
 Yeley and Furr moved in 2012 to work for owners Robinson-Blakeney Racing.
 Again they posted poor finishes with a best of 33rd.
 They did attempt to run the full races; but had mechanical issues in 16 of their 20 races.
 Furr worked with Scott Riggs in 2013 for three events; before not calling the shots for anyone until 2017.
 Owner Rick Ware hired Furr to led a hand full of drivers in 2017.
 A under funded team; Ware didn't have the fire power to be competitive with the top teams and only qualified for 29 races.
 His drivers posted a best finish of 32nd.
 Late in the 2017 season Furr was hire by StarCom Racing for the final two races.
-For 2018 StarCom has acquired a charter for the year and will run all the seasons races.
-It was believed Jeffery Earnhardt will be the driver; but he was let go after a few raced and replaced.
+For 2018, Tony Furr had a rough season.
+Calling the shots for a bevy of drivers on underfunded teams; he and nine different drivers paired up and struggled mightily.
+In race race that saw the yellow flag fly ten times for crashes; driver JJ Yeley was able to produce a season high 17th place finish.
+Furr's drivers only had two other finishes of 20th or better all of 2018.
+StarCom has purchased a Charter for the 2019 season, and Furr and Landon Cassill should pair up full time for them in 2019.

 TONY GIBSON - 11/3/1964 - Gibson was born in Daytona Beach, Florida, United States.
 He, along with his father, built and maintained cars with his brother Mark as the driver.
 The Gibson family found success at short tracks around central Florida and even won a 1978 track championship at New Smyrna Speedway.
 While attending Daytona Beach Community College, Gibson continued to race with his family, but after graduating with a Tool and Die making degree, he moved to North Carolina to pursue a NASCAR career.
 Gibson started in the 1980's hanging car bodies for various NASCAR Xfinity Series and Sprint Cup Series teams.
 While working as a body hanger he was befriended by Alan Kulwicki, a driver and owner in the Sprint Cup Series, who was working in a nearby shop space.
 This led to Gibson becoming a